 DOSAGE AND ADMINISTRATION

-For Treatment of Tuberculosis: Isoniazid is used in conjunction with other effective anti-tuberculous agents.
-Drug susceptibility testing should be performed on the organisms initially isolated from all patients with newly diagnosed tuberculosis.
+Drug susceptibility testing should be performed on the organism initially isolated from all patients with newly diagnosed tuberculosis.
 If the bacilli becomes resistant, therapy must be changed to agents to which the bacilli are susceptible.

 Patients with Pulmonary Tuberculosis Without HIV Infection

-There are 3 regimen options for the initial treatment of tuberculosis in children and adults:
+There are three regimen options for the initial treatment of tuberculosis in children and adults:

 *All regimens given twice weekly or 3 times weekly should be administered by directly observed therapy (see also Directly Observed Therapy).